 Maldonado denies Williams tensions and says he will be in F1 in 2014 21 October, 2013 Pastor Maldonado Pastor Maldonado has hit back at reports suggesting his future in Formula 1 is uncertain, and denied tensions within the Williams team as a result of the uncertainty.
 The reports late last week said that the Venezuelan’s management had been in complex talks with Williams, apparently because a move to Lotus might be on the cards.
 Maldonado, however, is strongly backed by the state-owned oil company PDVSA, who are under contract to Williams for the next two seasons.
 The latest news from Caracus is that government officials have frozen payments to Venezuelan car and motorcycle racers as they investigate a corruption scandal.
 Indeed, the PDVSA-backed Indycar driver EJ Viso missed the Fontana finale at the weekend, but he Tweeted a photo from his hospital bed to prove he was in fact “ill”.
 Maldonado, meanwhile, wrote on Twitter on Sunday: “I will be in Formula 1 next season proudly representing Venezuela.
 Hopefully good news soon.”
 He also denied suggestions of a growing rift between himself and Williams, who have struggled badly in 2013.
 “There is a good relationship [between] driver and team, we have been working day and night to improve our performance and results,” said Maldonado.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.